The Commonplace

 Data & Methods

-• Identification strategy:
+• Identification strategy

 Implications for AI Economics

-• Policy design and evaluation:
+• Policy design and welfare economics

 Assessment